Observation on the Spot: Plot summary

-Chapters 1-3

 Chapter 1 is the setup, which leads to Tichy's visit to the Institute of Historiographical Computers described in Chapter 2.
 Chapter 3 is the description of Tichy's flight to Entia.

-Chapter 4: Tichy on Entia

-Tichy arrives on Entia to discover a unique anthropomorphic civilization divided into two major states: Kurdlandia (from "kurdl") and Luzania.
+In Chapter 4, Tichy arrives on Entia to discover a unique anthropomorphic civilization divided into two major states: Kurdlandia (from "kurdl") and Luzania.
 These names require some explanations.

 Kurdl is a huge animal inhabiting the marshes of Entia.
 The name of the animal is Lem's invention, used in earlier tales about Ijon Tichy.
 (In Polish it is kurdel, however in declensions of the word the root converts into "kurdl-", hence there are no associations with the English word "curdle").
 Michael Kandel translated it as "squamp" in his translation of Tichy's 14th voyage.

 The name "Luzania" derives from the Polish root "luz-" with the meaning of "loose", "not restrained"; the choice will become clear below.

 Kurdlandia's guiding ideology is "national mobilism", that is the vast majority of the population must live inside of the stomachs, various passages and internal organs of the kurdls.
 Kurdls walk about the marshes, guided by drivers, and their inhabitants hence are "able to explore the land of their wonderful country from inside of their home kurdl", in the words of a patriotic individual that Ijon Tichy spoke to.
 Inhabitants of the kurdls may get out periodically (at least for 24 hours a year).
 Exceptions are largely confined to high government officials who live outside the marshes, on dry ground, in normal houses.
 Kurdlandia has no technology to speak of and is proud of it.

 The other state, Luzania, constitutes a treatment of the topic of an "ideal state".
 Luzanian's most prominent accomplishment is the creation of "ethicsphere" (compare "atmosphere").
 They have produced huge numbers of molecular sized nanobots called "bystry" ("quickies" in English) that serve to control matter in the 'quickated' areas.
 The primary function of the 'quickies' is the enforcement of the laws of ethics as physical laws (hence the word "ethicsphere").
 Hence, it is a physical law in Luzania that it is not possible to hurt an individual physically.
 If you try to strike your neighbor, your hand will be stopped by the suddenly increased air viscosity, (although you will not be hurt either).
 If you try to drown, the water will push you out.
 Doing non-physical harm, such as by pestering, criticizing, and otherwise mentally tormenting people is still possible, although in such a case the 'quickies' would probably help the victim to walk away from the attackers.
 There is a large protest movement in Luzania of people who want to end the ethicsphere, and a major element of their activities is trying to inflict harm on anybody just to prove the possibility of doing so, but they have not succeeded yet.